 We love guarantees.
-Reducing risk when purchasing a new car or trying out a new gym is a deal-sealer for many people because it means you can jump headfirst into the pool, but pull yourself back out, dry as when you started, should you find the temperature is not to your liking, depth is not ideal, or the chlorination levels are too high.
+Reducing risk when purchasing a new car or trying out a new gym is a deal-sealer for many people because it means you can jump headfirst into the pool, but pull yourself back out as dry as when you started should you find the temperature is not to your liking, depth is not ideal, or the chlorination levels are too high.

 The trouble with that latter batch of assurances is that they’re more generalization or optimal turnout-based than mathematically certain principles.
 Most people who try that diet will not achieve the results they want.
 Most people who try a given philosophy on for size will move on to another when it fails to bring them the peace they crave.

 You see this a lot online: promises made about how much money you can make a month or how many more readers you can attain and the like.
 And it’s not that they’re lying, per se; it’s more that they’re building false hope into their product, whether it’s an idea or a process or an actual widget that they’re selling.